Queen Jiang (character)

-Queen Jiang (姜王后) is a character from the Chinese classical novels The Investiture of the Gods (Fēngshén Yǎnyì) and The Story of King Wu Conquering Zhou and Bringing Peace.
-As the first queen consort crowned by King Zhou of Shang, she was the daughter of the Eastern Duke, Jiang Huanzhu.
-She bore two sons, Yin Hong and Yin Jiao, with King Zhou.
+Queen Jiang (姜王后) is a fictional queen and later deity in Chinese mythology.
+She first appeared in the Song–Yuan dynasty tale Quanxiang Wuwang Fazhou Pinghua and later became a central character in the Ming dynasty novel Investiture of the Gods (Fengshen Yanyi).
+In the novel, she is the first queen consort of Di Xin and the mother of the princes Yin Jiao and Yin Hong.

-After Daji entered the palace, she plotted and ultimately caused the tragic death of Queen Jiang.
-After her death, Queen Jiang is deified as the Taiyin Star (太阴星), one of the Twelve Luminaries.
+After her death, Queen Jiang is deified as the Taiyin Star (太阴星), one of the celestial deities appointed during the Investiture of the Gods.

-Legend
+Literary origins

 According to historical records and surviving oracle bone inscriptions, Queen Jiang does not appear to have existed.
-It is believed that her prototype was Jiuhou Nü, who was a consort of King Zhou of Shang.
-She was the daughter of the leader of the Guifang, Jiuhou, and was presented to King Zhou through a political alliance.
-However, she was ultimately executed by King Zhou on charges of "disliking lewdness", and her father suffered the same fate with dismemberment.
-The tomb of Jiuhou Nü is located in present-day Qixian County, Hebi City, Henan Province, along the banks of the Qi River.
+It is believed that her prototype was Jiuhou Nü, who was a consort of Di Xin.
+She was the daughter of Jiuhou, the leader of the Guifang, and was presented to Di Xin as part of a political alliance.
+According to historical accounts, she was later executed after being accused of "disliking lewdness", while her father was executed by dismemberment.
+A tomb traditionally associated with Jiuhou Nü is located in present-day Qixian County, Hebi, Henan Province, near the Qi River.

+The character first appeared in the Song–Yuan dynasty vernacular text Quanxiang Wuwang Fazhou Pinghua (全相武王伐紂平話; The Fully Illustrated Plain Tale of King Wu's Expedition Against Zhou), which served as one of the main sources for Investiture of the Gods.
+In this earlier work, she is already portrayed as the principal wife of King Zhou and the mother of Yin Jiao and Yin Hong.